tk-aria/gollvm/README.md

 ```

-At this point you can now run "go build", "go run", etc using GCCGO -- the compilation steps will be performed by llvm-goparse, and the remainder (linking, incorporation of runtime) will be done by gccgo.
+At this point you can now run "go build", "go run", etc using GCCGO -- the compilation steps will be performed by llvm-goc, and the remainder (linking, incorporation of runtime) will be done by gccgo.
 Example:

 ```
 % cd $GOPATH/src/himom